Palestinian fedayeen: Philosophical grounding and objectives

 The objectives of the fedayeen were articulated in the statements and literature they produced, which were consistent with reference to the aim of destroying Zionism.
 In 1970, the stated aim of the fedayeen was establishing Palestine as "a secular, democratic, nonsectarian state."
 Bard O'Neill writes that for some fedayeen groups, the secular aspect of the struggle was "merely a slogan for assuaging world opinion," while others strove "to give the concept meaningful content."
 Prior to 1974, the fedayeen position was that Jews who renounced Zionism could remain in the Palestinian state to be created.
-After 1974, the issue became less clear and there were suggestions that only those Jews who were in Palestine prior to "the Zionist invasion", alternatively placed at 1947 or 1917, would be able to remain.
+After 1974, the issue became less clear, and there were suggestions that only those Jews who were in Palestine prior to "the Zionist invasion", alternatively placed at 1947 or 1917, would be able to remain.

-Bard O'Neill also wrote that the fedayeen attempted to study and borrow from all of the revolutionary models available, but that their publications and statements show a particular affinity for the Cuban, Algerian, Vietnamese, and Chinese experiences.
+Bard O'Neill also wrote that the fedayeen attempted to study and borrow from all of the available revolutionary models, but their publications and statements show a particular affinity for the Cuban, Algerian, Vietnamese, and Chinese experiences.